denimandsteel/vdw/events/_posts/2017-05-13-faculty_brewing_co_x_hives_for_humanity_collaboration.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "Faculty Brewing Co.
 X Hives For Humanity Collaboration"
 description: "In collaboration with Hives For Humanity, we have brewed a special pilot brew for VDW!
-Come hang out, grab a beer, and check out our space! <br> "
+Join us on Mother’s day for a special pop-up market: <br> - Honey and candles from H4H.<br> - Demonstration frame with bees (weather dependent!)<br> - Try Faculty's Honey Hefeweizen beer pilot brew on tap, a special brew for this event!<br> - Raffle tickets - prize packs with beer, honey and Faculty brewing swag, with proceeds going towards H4H.<br> - H4H Hive box for visitors to draw/write on, then this hive will become a home for the bees!"
-startTime: 11-6pm
+startTime: 11-5pm
 endTime:
 type: Design Tastings
 address: "1830 Ontario Street, Vancouver, BC, Canada"